alonana/kubernetes/README.md

 ## Logstash
 The Logstash container is a kubernetes Pod deployment of a modified Logstash docker image.
-The modification is to install a base64 decoded plugin.
+The modification in the [Docker file](./logstash/docker/Dockerfile) is to install a base64 decoded plugin.

 In addition, the Logstash service to enable the FileBeat agents to access it.
 The Logstash service exposes 2 ports:
 * 9600 - http port, currently used only for health (live/ready) tests
 * 5044 - the beats protocol, used by the FileBeat

-The `pipeline.conf` is the Logstash pipeline handling configuration.
+The [pipeline configuration](./logstash/pipeline.conf) is the Logstash pipeline handling configuration.
 It includes the following steps:

 If the message includes `enforcer output`: